eurisko-us/eurisko-us.github.io/_pages/space-empires-reference.md

 <li>If a player is unable to pay the maintenance cost for one of it ships, what must the player do?</li>
 <li>Even if a player has a lot of CPs, that doesn't necessarily mean it can build a lot of ships on a single turn.
 Why not?</li>
 <li>How many spaces, in total, can a player move a ship during a turn?
 (Remember that the movement phase consists of multiple rounds of movement)</li>
-<li>If Player A has 5 ships and Player B has 3 ships in the same square, up to how many ships can Player A screen from combat?<li>
+<li>If Player A has 5 ships and Player B has 3 ships in the same square, up to how many ships can Player A screen from combat?</li>
 <li>Is it possible for any of the losing player's ships to survive a combat?</li>
 </ol>